JoeFriday/Client-Data-Forecasting-Analysis-with-SAS-Studio/README.md

 In this scenario, I analyzed Canadian immigration data focusing on the skilled worker stream and Canadian international students data on study permit holders.
 I visualized the Express Entry system's invitations and scores since 2015 and the study permit holders in Canada from 2000 to 2019.
-The excel datafiles are available on the IRCC website.
+The raw data is available on the IRCC website.

 # Show Express Entry targeted on what programs and invited how many applicants since 2015.